girvel/girvel.github.io/index.md

 2D mini-RPG adventure game; custom engine based on LOVE.

+- Developed in a small team as a non-commercial passion project
 - 17500 lines of code (from which 12500 is engine code), 1300 commits
 - Asynchronous scripting engine
 - Uses LDtk for visual level editing